Return to TauZero.comReturn to Rob TowRob Tow Resume

 2007 – (ACI) NASA Ames Research Center – Senior Technology Strategist (contractor) – Strategic Business Development Office (Office of the Center Director)

-• Worked on highly leveraged technology partnerships between NASA and several major technology companies, matching capability and intents in terms of technology, people, and business strategies.
+• Developed highly leveraged technology partnerships between NASA and several major technology companies, matching capability and intents in terms of technology, people, and business strategies.

 • Successes included a Memorandum of Understanding between Sun Microsystems and NASA for multi-million dollar value in five areas of collaboration covering supercomputing, Open Source development, and wireless sensor networks.